pymc-devs/pymc/_sources/README.txt

 better performance and a better end-user experience than any previous version of PyMC.

-PyMC 2.2 will be released in early 2012.
-It contains numerous bugfixes and optimizations, as well as a few new features.
+PyMC 2.2 was released in April 2012.
+It contains numerous bugfixes and optimizations, as well as a few new features, inculding improved output plotting, csv table output, improved imputation syntax, and posterior predictive check plots.
 This user guide has been updated  for version 2.2.

 Relationship to other packages
 ==============================

 PyMC in one of many general-purpose MCMC packages.
-The most prominent among them is `WinBUGS`_, which has made MCMC and with it Bayesian statistics accessible to a huge user community.
+The most prominent among them is `WinBUGS`_, which has made MCMC (and with it, Bayesian statistics) accessible to a huge user community.
 Unlike PyMC, WinBUGS is a stand-alone, self-contained application.
 This can be an attractive feature for users without  much programming experience, but others may find it constraining.
 A related  package is `JAGS`_, which provides a more UNIX-like implementation of the BUGS  language.
-Other packages include `Hierarchical Bayes Compiler`_ and a number of `R packages`_ of varying scope.
+Other packages include `Hierarchical Bayes Compiler`_ and, more recently, `STAN`_.

 It would be difficult to meaningfully benchmark PyMC against these other packages because of the unlimited variety in Bayesian probability models and